Can Pay-Per-Mile Driving Programs Work?

 The system was supposed to go nationwide in 2012, but it was nixed when a new government was elected in 2010.

+Transportation Secretary Ray LaHood first expressed interest in a VMT program in 2009 as a way to raise highway funds.
+But there was an uproar and the DOT quickly backtracked on the idea, stating, “The policy of taxing motorists based on how many miles they have traveled is not and will not be Obama administration policy.”
+The DOT did not, apparently, want to deal with a mob of angry motorists who were worried that their vehicles would be outfitted with tracking devices.

-Despite the DOT’s backtracking, VMT programs have, in fact, been tested in the U.S. Oregon piloted a program in 2007, and ultimately concluded that it was “workable and practical, a genuine alternative to the gasoline tax.”
-Earier this year, a proposal in Oregon for a VMT charge exclusively for electric cars stalled in committee.
+Despite the DOT’s backtracking, VMT programs have, in fact, been tested in the U.S. Oregon piloted a program in 2007, and ultimately concluded that it was Earier this year, a proposal in Oregon for a VMT charge exclusively for electric cars stalled in committee.
 Minnesota, Texas, and Oregon have all explored the idea, and Iowa is currently in the midst of a four-year VMT study.
 “I’ve heard that the test audiences really love [the Iowa program],” says Deron Lovaas, the NRDC’s Federal Transportation Policy Director.

 But can these studies ever make it out of the pilot stage and into the mainstream?
 “The state and federal gas tax took about a century to evolve so that they